ipiyushkumar/GYMER_MEEN/notes.md

     - update inventory of the product

 ### update pages
-implement checkout
-implement product description

-pages left:
-Face Care and three other pages of other categories product description for each product fix the home page
+product description for each product // fix images uploading Face Care and three other pages of other categories // make them dynamic Make the home page dynamic

     <div class="mb-3 mt-5">